Tonyhwl/XGBoost-Volatility-Overlay-Model/README.md

 - Powerful and efficient gradient-boosting library
 - Handles tabular data well (like financial time series)
 - Offers flexibility with hyperparameter tuning

-How do gradient-boosting trees work?
-- Start with a simple baseline prediction
-- Measure errors on training data (squared error for regression)
-- Add that tree to the model with a small weight
-- Repeat for many trees, each correcting previous errors

 Since we have 6+ years of historical data for Bitcoin, XGBoost is my chosen model for this strategy.

 ---